 Most policies will insure your belongings up to a certain limit.
 Because of this, it’s best to think about what you’re taking with you.
-For example, if you’re more of a ‘travel light’ kind of person than you’ll need very little cover.
+For example, if you’re more of a ‘travel light’ kind of person then you’ll need very little cover.

-However, if you are traveling with a camera, laptop, or expensive jewelry you will need higher cover for this.
+However, if you are traveling with a camera, laptop, or expensive jewelry you will need a higher cover for this.
 Work out the value of all your belongings and check that the value the policy is willing to insure equals the same amount or more.

 3. Is medical care part of your travel insurance?